apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/fsdatainputstream.md

 instead return -1 on any `read()` operation where, at the time of the read, `len(data(FSDIS)) < pos(FSDIS)`.

+After a failed seek, the value of `pos(FSDIS)` may change.
+As an example, seeking past the EOF may move the read position to the end of the file, *as well as raising an `EOFException`.*

 #### Postconditions

     FSDIS' = (s, data, True)